If you go through avocados as fast as we do, it’s worth knowing how to grow your own avocado plant or tree.

-The next time you slice an avocado for a salad or make guacamole, save the pit and use it to grow an avocado plant.
-The Avocado Diva shares this simple and fun learning experience the kids can enjoy.
+The next time you slice an avocado for a salad or to make guacamole, save the pit and use it to grow an avocado plant.
+You can also turn it into a project the kids can help with.
 You’ll need…

 Wash the avocado pit.
-Take the toothpicks and firmly poke them into the pit in a circle around it’s middle.
-Fill the glass with water and suspend the pit so the bottom sits in water.
+Take the toothpicks and firmly poke them into the pit in a circle around the middle.
+Fill the glass with water, and suspend the pit so the bottom sits in water.
 Holding the pit narrow (pointed) side up, place four toothpicks into the middle section at even intervals.
 It’s easier to push them in than you might think.
 The top of the avocado seed should sit above the rim of the glass and the pit should be submerged in about 1 inch of water, so keep this in mind when inserting the toothpicks.

 Now place the jar and pit in a bright, sunny spot and watch it grow.
-In about 4 – 5 weeks it will grow long, white roots out of the bottom and into the water.
+In about 4 – 5 weeks, you’ll see long, white roots out of the bottom and into the water.
 The top will split and grow a single, long sprout with 2 green leaves.

 1. Wait until the avocado has gone really, really ripe to open it.
-If you can bear it – let it go too ripe.
+If you can bear it, let it go extra ripe.
 Sometimes the pit will even split and/or start a root inside the avocado!
 These are best to use.